varlardohaeris/emacs-archives/melpa-stable/counsel-etags-readme.txt

   `counsel-etags-update-tags-force' to update current tags file by force `counsel-etags-ignore-config-file' specifies paths of ignore configuration files (".gitignore", ".hgignore", etc).
 Path is either absolute or relative to the tags file.
+  `counsel-etags-universal-ctags-p' to detect if Universal Ctags is used.
+  `counsel-etags-exuberant-ctags-p' to detect if Exuberant Ctags is used.

 Tips: